 - Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.
-The School District's nonmajor special revenue fund is the Food Service and the Student Activity funds.
+The School District's nonmajor special revenue funds are the Food Service and the Student Activity funds.
 Revenue sources for the Food Service Fund include sales to customers and dedicated grants from state and federal sources.
 Revenue sources for the Student Activity Fund include fundraising revenue and donations earned and received by student groups.
-Any operating deficit generated by this activity is the responsibility of the General Fund. - Capital projects funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, and equipment; technology upgrades; and remodeling and repairs.
+Any operating deficit generated by this activity is the responsibility of the General Fund. - Capital projects funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, equipment, and technology upgrades and for remodeling and repairs.
 The funds operate until the purpose for which they were created is accomplished.